 Halloween may look a little different this year, but it still comes with ghosts, goblins and goodies—and the sugar in those treats can play some unwanted tricks on your teeth if you’re not careful.

 Here’s why: The bacteria in your mouth are probably more excited to eat Halloween candy than you are.
 When the bacteria eat the sugar and leftover food in your mouth, a weak acid is produced.
 That acid is what can contribute to cavities.

 But don’t hang up your costume just yet.
 “Halloween is about candy, dressing up and having fun,” says ADA dentist Dr. Ana Paula Ferraz-Dougherty.
 “It’s OK to eat that candy on Halloween as a splurge as long as you’re brushing twice a day and flossing once a day all year long.”

-To help you sort through the trick-or-treat bag loot, we have a rundown of some common candies and their impact on your teeth:
+To help you choose the best treats to chew, we have a rundown of some common candies and their impact on your teeth:

-Chocolate is probably your best bet, which is good because it’s also the most popular kind of candy handed out on Halloween.
+Chocolate is probably your best bet, which is good because it’s also one of the most popular kinds of candy handed out on Halloween.
 “Chocolate is one of the better candies because it washes off your teeth easier than other types of candy,” Dr. Ferraz- Dougherty says.
 “Dark chocolate also has less sugar than milk chocolate.”

 Sticky and Gummy Candies

 Be picky if it’s sticky.
 These are some of the worst candies for your teeth.
 “This candy is harder to remove and may stay longer on your teeth, which gives that cavity-causing bacteria more time to work,” Dr. Ferraz-Dougherty says.